» Site Map

-Though other units in Helmand Province remain in tents the MTF is now in solid buildings and has extended their capabilities.
-This includes two general wards, several private rooms, a six bed intensive treatment unit (ITU), CT scanner, X-Ray machines (which includes the latest mobile digital dragon X-Ray machine), pharmacy, pathology laboratory, operating room with two modern operation tables and temperature controls to ensure the comfort of patients and staff from the extreme heat and cold weather conditions of Helmand territory and offers more protection from the Afghan dust.
+Though other units in Helmand Province remained in tents the MTF saw a solid building constructed and then extended their capabilities.
+This included two general wards, several private rooms, a six bed intensive treatment unit (ITU), CT scanner, X-Ray machines (which includes the latest mobile digital dragon X-Ray machine), pharmacy, pathology laboratory, operating room with two modern operation tables and temperature controls to ensure the comfort of patients and staff from the extreme heat and cold weather conditions of Helmand territory and offered more protection from the Afghan dust.
 By February 08 the bed state capacity at the hospital squadron was 37 patients.
-The injured, wounded and sick soldiers of Operation Herrick IV (16 Air Assault Brigade) are cared for by 86 tri service staff.
-This also includes primary health care from a general practice surgery, two dental surgeries, a welfare department, a mental healthcare team and a dedicated Hospital Chaplain.
-In time there will be a physiotherapy treatment department.
+The injured, wounded and sick soldiers of Operation Herrick IV (16 Air Assault Brigade) were cared for by 86 tri service staff.
+This also included primary health care from a general practice surgery, two dental surgeries, a welfare department, a mental healthcare team and a dedicated Hospital Chaplain.
+In time there was also a physiotherapy treatment department.

 When the Medical Treatment Facility building opened in 2008 the Officer Commanding of the Hospital Squadron was Lt Col Paul Wallbridge.
 Injuries treated by his team have included burns, ballistic trauma injuries, trauma injuries, mine strikes, blast, fragmentation or gunshot wounds.
-Being so near the front line the medics and nurses can perform immediate surgery and treatment which will save limbs and lives.
-Once stabilised patients are then swiftly repatriated to the UK for further treatment and care.
+Being so near the front line the medics and nurses performed immediate surgery and treatment which saved limbs and lives.
+Once stabilised patients were then swiftly repatriated to the UK for further treatment and care.

-Members of the regular QARANC work alongside QA Territorial Army personnel.
+Members of the regular QARANC worked alongside QA Territorial Army personnel.

 There have been many advances and innovations in medical and nursing techniques and treatments since the British Army deployed to Afghanistan and the development of Camp Bastion Hospital.
 Some of these new treatments for trauma victims were demonstrated to journalist and broadcaster Michael Mosley in the BBC2 programme Frontline Medicine where he learnt that 90% of warfare victims are now expected to survive their injuries.
 This is in part due to the blood clotting additive to plasma which are administered with platelets and red blood cell transfusions which are given in equal volume to enable the casualty's own clotting to work more effectively, the practice of giving each casualty a full body scan, the use of portable ultrasound and the benefits of the new military tourniquets that can be applied by medics using just one hand.